How to Invest in Oranges?

 Step 4 - Harvesting your Oranges

 Your oranges will be picked as soon as they are ripe.
-You receive the net income of your plot once a year (up to 35% ROI).
+You receive the net income of your plot once a year (from 12% annual ROI).
 The yield curve of an orange tree is a parabola.
 It rises from one year to the next until the tree reaches its maximum output, stabilises for several years, and then gradually declines.

 After a lifetime of 25 years, the trees become less productive and therefore less profitable.
 They are then sold as firewood to make space for new trees or other uses, whichever you prefer.
 The firewood results in an additional payment of around $8,000 after the last harvest.